fluent/fluent-plugin-opensearch/README.Troubleshooting.md

 ### Suggested to install typhoeus gem, why?

-fluent-plugin-elasticsearch doesn't depend on typhoeus gem by default.
+fluent-plugin-opensearch doesn't depend on typhoeus gem by default.
 If you want to use typhoeus backend, you must install typhoeus gem by your own.

 If you use vanilla Fluentd, you can install it by: